bdist/bdist-workspace/README.md

 Password: pgadmin
 ```

-3. Add a new connection to the `postgres` service running on this workspace.
+3. Click the button `Add New Server`

-4. The Hostname is `postgres` (Docker runs a mini-dns server that resolves the hostnames)
+4. Set the Name and Hostname to `postgres`

+Note: Docker runs a mini-dns server that resolves the `postgres` hostname

 5. Use the same username and password you would provide `psql`.